Modern Languages and Literatures

 SPAN 385: Migration & AI in Spain/Latin Amer

 (Migrating Scenes: Artificial Intelligence, Imagination, and Migration in Spain and Latin America.)
 This course examines migration through cultural productions and new technologies to analyze how resilience, imagination, and human connection shape immigrants’ experiences, welfare, and futures.
 Course materials include graphic novels, film, theater, fiction/narrative, visual art, and memoir.
 Alongside these, students research current events and explore how Artificial Intelligence is impacting the experiences of migrants and policy debates about immigration.
 Key questions include: How is AI is being harnessed globally to analyze migration trends, make migratory projections, and develop infrastructure in immigrant-welcoming communities?
 How are immigrants using chatbots and other AI technologies to facilitate their migration and integration efforts?
 How can AI cultivate a more humane, ethical approach to migrants worldwide?
 The course is conducted in Spanish and is structured along a variety of migration trajectories connected to Spain and/or Latin America.
 Course goals include a comparative, critical understanding of migration as a dynamic, global experience of crisis, resilience, and cultural transformation whose future is deeply tied to AI technologies.
 Prerequisite: One higher 200-level Spanish course (above SPAN 212), placement exam recommendation, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.)
+(This course satisfies Global Perspective and Technology Intensive.)

 cross listed: LNAM 385